Corporate - Tax credits and incentivesLast reviewed - 31 December 2022

 Germany does not offer tax incentives except in very limited circumstances, not usually of direct business relevance (e.g. special depreciation for buildings under a conservation order).
 Partly, this is a question of the state budget, and partly, it reflects the constitutional requirement for equal treatment of all taxpayers.

-The German Research Allowance Act (Forschungszulagengesetz) introducing a federal R&D subsidy was passed in 2019.
-According to this,a tax-free subsidy of 25% of salaries and wages for certain R&D purposes shall be guaranteed up to a limit of EUR 500,000 per annum.
+The German Research Allowance Act (Forschungszulagengesetz), introducing a federal R&D subsidy, was passed in 2019.
+According to this Act, a tax-free subsidy of 25% of salaries and wages for certain R&D purposes shall be guaranteed up to a limit of EUR 500,000 per annum.

-In response to the COVID-19-pandemic the assessment basis for the R&D allowance in Germany will be increased with effect from 1 July 2020, for a limited period until 30 June 2026.
-During this period the maximum amount of the R&D allowance shall be EUR 1,000,000 per annum.
+In response to the COVID-19 pandemic, the assessment basis for the R&D allowance in Germany was increased with effect from 1 July 2020, for a limited period until 30 June 2026.
+During this period, the maximum amount of the R&D allowance is EUR 1 million per annum.

-Local authorities may offer e.g. facilities on favourable terms, such as the provision of cheap land on industrial estates as well as certain direct government aid.
+Local authorities may offer facilities on favourable terms, such as the provision of cheap land on industrial estates, as well as certain direct government aid.